nikkeijin/wordpress/moving/subdirectory/README.md

 # Move Your WordPress Files Out of the Root Directory

-1 - Move ALL of the WordPress core files into a subdirectory.
+1 - Move ALL of the WordPress core files into a subdirectory.\
-2 - Copy the index.php and .htaccess file to the root 3 - Update MySQL
+2 - Copy the index.php and .htaccess file to the root.\
+3 - Update MySQL DB.\

 > Update MySQL DB